Little Yellow Wheelbarrow

 Viburnums

-Good luck finding a flowering shrub with a variety of options and diversity than the viburnum!
-It doesn’t matter if you’re looking for beautiful foliage colors, sweet aromas, color berries or showy blossoms, viburnums have a ton of varieties that seem to have it all.
+Good luck finding a flowering shrub with various options and diversity than the viburnum!
+It doesn’t matter if you’re looking for beautiful foliage colors, sweet aromas, brightly colored berries, or colorful flowers.
+These low maintenance shrubs have a ton of varieties that seem to have it all.

 Blooms: Spring